axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md

 ## Purpose

-This section describes how to read messages from an orphan disk-buffer file by using a separate {{% productparam "name" %}} ({{% productparam "abbrev" %}}) process running parallel to the already running {{% productparam "abbrev" %}} instance.
+This section describes how to read messages from an orphan disk-buffer file by using a separate {{% param "product.name" %}} ({{% param "product.abbrev" %}}) process running parallel to the already running {{% param "product.abbrev" %}} instance.

 ## Orphan disk-buffer files